cotoirares/discord-bot/README.md

 <h2> <b> Bot Administrator for Discord Server </b></h2>

-This project was designed as a bot which administers the basic rules of Discord servers.
+This project was designed in 2021 (when I was 16) as a bot which administers the basic rules of Discord servers.
 It was completely personalized for one server that was organising CSGO tournaments, having functionalities such as:
 <ul>
   <li>Filterin messages, blocking the inappropriate ones;</li>
   <li>Adding music from YouTube to certain voice channels;</li>